BushLife - Silky Saws Hero

 Processing wood with a Silky BigBoy Saw

-This is the other reason why the BIGBOY is always in my pack.
+Another reason why the BIGBOY is always in my pack.
 When ATVing and out 30 clicks on a lonely trail, if an emergency presents and I have to spend the night, it won’t be a problem.
 With fire, we have heat, a source to cook food, and a means to make water safe for drinking.

-For those overlanding, heading to a hunt camp and so on, the saw is a great backup to your chainsaw.
+For those overlanding, heading to a hunt camp, and so on, the saw is a great backup to your chainsaw.
 If you’ve ever had your chainsaw pinched where you need a second incision to relieve tension (and get your chainsaw back), you’ll know exactly what I mean.
 If not, maybe you just need to get out more:)

 Why the Silky BIGBOY?